 Greg hasn't done anything wrong.

-Now you could say maybe he's done something unethical or uh something that you think is icky because you you've put personal information in your diary, and he's not respecting your your right to privacy as you see it.
+Now, you could say maybe he's done something unethical or something that you think is icky because you've put personal information in your diary and he's not respecting your right to privacy as you see it.

 But he still committed a crime.

-Now, one caveat of people in the Intel community, other sources I have said it absolutely was it maybe or maybe it wasn't directly from Russia or a state party, as he said, but it could have been a uh a third party cutout, if you will.
+Now, one caveat, people in the Intel community, other sources I have said it absolutely was maybe it wasn't directly from Russia or a state party, as he said, but it could have been a third-party cutout, if you will.

 In other words, somebody that is not associated with them, but really is doing their bidding.